 Karla Ward, Senior Manager of Data and Compliance

 As the Senior Manager of Data and Compliance at Citizens of the World Los Angeles, Karla provides technical assistance and support in the areas of data and compliance for all CWC LA school sites.
-Karla has been involved in education for more than 10 years, focusing on nonprofit charter schools in the Los Angeles area.
-Most recently, she managed the Walton Family Foundation High Quality Charter School Grant for the California Charter Schools Association, helping new charter schools secure over $6 million in funding.
-Karla’s prior experiences at New Los Angeles Charter School and KIPP LA not only provided her with a deep understanding of school operations, compliance, and the charter school development process but fueled her passion for providing high-quality education opportunities to all communities.
+Karla has been involved in education for more than 10 years, focusing on non-profit charter schools in the Los Angeles area.
+Most recently, she managed the Walton Family Foundation High-Quality Charter School Grant for the California Charter Schools Association, helping new charter schools secure over $6 million in funding.
+Karla’s prior experiences at New Los Angeles Charter School and KIPP LA not only provided her with a deep understanding of school operations, compliance, and the charter school development process but fueled her passion for providing high-quality educational opportunities to all communities.

 Dave Tassone, Manager of Talent

 As Manager of Talent, Dave supports CWC LA’s regional human resource and talent recruitment and development efforts.
 Prior to joining the team, David spent six years on Teach For America staff, first doing fundraising development work for the Teach For America – Connecticut region and most recently as the Director of Corps Member Policies and Procedures, where he led policy handbook development and retention strategy for Teach For America teachers across the country.
 After graduating from Wesleyan University with degrees in English and Psychology, Dave got his start in education as a Teach For America corps member, teaching 10th and 11th grade English at New Horizons, an alternative high school in New Haven, CT.